 Please note you will be required to sign the Yamnuska Release of Liability, and Waiver of Claims prior to commencing the program.
 Please review the sample waiver prior to booking and call us with any questions.

 Is it for you?

-Basic ice climbing and belaying experience is required.
+Beginner ice climbing and belaying experience are required.